 # Refunds from Salesforce

 FinDock supports initiating refunds from Salesforce in addition to refunds initiated from PSPs.
-You can refund individual Payment records for an existing (receivable) installment.
-The refund amount can be less than or equal to the payment.

 **Pilot scope and limitations**